-A NF Consumer (CTF) receiving a Charging Data Response [Update] with a response code indicating the Charging Data Request [Update] was unsuccessfully processed, shall perform the error handling applicable to the response code and send a Charging Data Request [Termination] to the CHF.
+A NF Consumer (CTF) receiving a Charging Data Response [Update] with a response code indicating the Charging Data Request [Update] was unsuccessfully processed, shall perform the error handling applicable to the response code and may send a Charging Data Request [Termination] to the CHF.

-A Charging Data Request [Termination] received by a CHF, which cannot be associated to any existing charging session (i.e. resource in CHF), shall be handled as a valid request with associated new resource creation, and optional corresponding CDR creation.

 The Charging Data Response may also include multiple "Multiple Unit Information" Information Elements, each one indicated with a Result code (i.e. applicable at Rating group level).
 The Result code values supported by Nchf_ConvergedCharging service operations are specified 3GPP TS 32.291 [58].
 Any Invocation Result Code value different than success takes precedence over the set of "Multiple Unit Information" Result Codes.